 When everything is changing and transforming at ever-increasing speed – we have to constantly ask (Continuous Service Improvement (CSI)) whether the people, processes and tools being used by IT are still equipped to manage the expectations of today’s employee demands for productivity.

 The rise in the number of frameworks designed to address IT and business issues is a clear indicator that there is no simple solution to a very complex set of variables.
 However, if we simplify the issues into the three core pillars of people, process and technology – we can begin to review whether they are fit for purpose and how far on the maturity journey SLA’s can take service.

 What has to happen to better manage customers’ expectations and experience into the future?

-During our series of roadshow events this year which explores this topic in detail we have been asked a lot of questions about HOW to transition, where to start, is there a framework, a method, a defined step by step approach we can take?
-One of the key considerations is about how you move from being a reactive service provider to a proactive one.
+During our series of roadshow events this year which explores this topic in detail we have been asked a lot of questions about HOW to transition, where to start, is there a framework, a method, a defined step-by-step approach we can take?
+One of the key considerations is how you move from being a reactive service provider to a proactive one.
 Consider the fundamental difference between the following statements:

 • We fixed 90% of incidents before the user was affected

 This requires a complete shift in culture and operations with regards to HOW we set and manage expectations and to not make assumptions about what the customer wants – which many SLA’s are guilty of.

 This is clearly demonstrated by the following examples of the distinction between the approaches:

 • Oracle financials were available 90% of the time

 • We enabled the invoicing/payment process when finance needed it